ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 Right now, your GitHub repository is stored on your computer (what we nerds call "stored locally"), but that won't do - the whole point is to have your stuff secure and backed up in a non-proprietary "cloud", accessible and editable by your team.
 Here's how to make that happen:

 1. Go to GitHub Desktop and hit the **Publish Repository** button in the row along on the top.
 Here's what it looks like in Windows:

 2. Check **Keep this code private** if you'd like to (you'll need to have a paid account and be an organization owner or have admin permissions for your repository.
-Learn more about making a public repository private. https://help.github.com/articles/making-a-public-repository-private/).
+[Learn more about making a public repository private]( https://help.github.com/articles/making-a-public-repository-private/).
 3. That's it for settings, unless you're an organization owner.
 4. Hit **Publish Repository**.
 5. You'll need to log in to GitHub if you're not already.
-6. GitHub Desktop will push your files to the cloud and create a repository on the web-based app. https://github.com/
+6. GitHub Desktop will push your files to the cloud and create a repository on the web-based app.

 Now comes the fun part!
-You get to log in to github.com and see your repository all ready to go:
+You get to see your repository all ready to go on [github.com](https://github.com/):